alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 ## Lab 1A: The Artemis Board

-The purpose of this lab was to become more familiar with programming using Arduino IDE and the Artemis board.
+The purpose of this lab was to set up and become more familiar with Arduino IDE and the Artemis board.
+The Sparkfun Artemis nano will be used throughout the whole semester, so it is important that it is compatible with my computer and I understand how to use it.

 ### Prelab

-ADD SOMETHING HERE

-### Configuration

-ADD SOMETHING HERE
+Before beginning the lab, I installed ArduinoIDE and Sparkfun Apollo3 boards manager onto my computer.

 ### Task 1: Hook Artemis Board up to Computer

 After updating my Arduino and installing the Sparkfun Appollo3 boards manager I was able to select the correct Board.
-After downloading the CH340 Driver, I was able to select the correct Port.
+I had to download the CH340 Driver, but once I did I was able to select the correct Port.

 <p align="center">
 <img width="400" src="photos/Board_port.png">